 Pueblan cuisine is exquisite and one of the most representative of Mexican cuisine.
 Among its dishes, we can mention: mole, chiles en nogada, cemitas, chalupas, molotes, enfrijoladas, and the list goes on and on.
 Keep in mind that chiles en nogada are seasonal.
 The season starts in mid-July and lasts through September.
 If you happen to visit during this time, you should give them a try.
 A good place to try authentic cuisine is Fonda de Santa Clara.
 There are several locations throughout Puebla City, but the original one is the downtown location.
-It’s not cheap, but you should eat there at least once in my opinion.
+It’s not cheap, but I recommend doing it at least once.

 Buy a Talavera Souvenir

 Puebla City is widely known for Talavera pottery.
 Talavera plates are colorful and have beautiful designs on them.
 However, you can also find plenty of things made from this material such as bowls, jars, flowerpots, religious items, and various decorative figures.
 You can buy these at El Parian or el Callejon de los Sapos, among other places.

 Puebla City is also famous for its regional candy.
 There is a street in the city center known as La Calle de los Dulces (Sweets Street) where you can find all kinds of such candy.
 Among these, we can mention camote (sweet potato), jamoncillos (milk fudge), piñones, mueganos (similar to fritters), mazapanes (peanut candy), tortitas de Santa Clara, suspiros de monja, borrachitos, etc. Candies come in various sizes and shapes.
 I got myself a sizable amount of goodies for the trip back home and everybody loved them.